 Welcome to the Tanjil River Fishing Guide.
-The Tanjil River is located in the West Gippsland region roughly 2 hours drive from Melbourne.
+The Tanjil River is located in the West Gippsland region roughly 2-hour drive from Melbourne.
 It’s a very scenic location within Mt Baw Baw that offers breathtaking views and exceptional trout fishing.
-The crystal clear flowing waters makes fishing with fly and lures a great pass time.
+The crystal clear flowing waters makes fishing with fly and lure a great pass time.
 The system is full of brown and rainbow trout that often sit in sheltered calm pools.
 The river is full of healthy wild trout, they don’t seem to grow to epic sizes but they are a lot of fun to catch on the light fly or spinning gear.
 Access into these areas can be quite tricky a 4WD is a big advantage, there aren’t a lot of proper walking tracks so chuck on some waders and stick to the river and walk upstream.

 Things to do Tanjil River

 This is a unique location to bring the family which offers Off-roading, Camping, hiking and nearby walking trails, and waterfalls.
 It’s not every kid’s cup of tea, but it is an amazing location that is so scenic.
 Here you can stay at the Tanjil motor in which offers comfortable accommodation.
 Bairnsdale is a nice location to explore local lakes, rivers, and ocean entrances.
 There are also local wineries, award-winning gardens, golf and restaurants.

 Fishing Tanjil River